PlaceNav: Topological Navigation through Place Recognition: Experimental setup

 \textbf{Outdoor navigation.} The outdoor experiments were conducted with the Summit XL robot.
 We experimented on 20 test routes in an urban environment, ranging from \SI{50}{\meter} to \SI{150}{\meter} in length.
 Like the indoor experiments, each test route was repeated 3 times with each method.

 In indoor calibration tests before the actual experiments, correct subgoal selection led to accurate waypoint estimation.
 In outdoor tests, we observed more variability.
-This is likely due to increased environmental noise and larger appearance changes between the map images and robot operation. \eg~changes in ambient illumination led to complete waypoint estimation failure despite a good subgoal choice.
-Therefore, in the actual experiments, we maintained test run illuminance within a \SI{10000}{\lux} range of the reference run.
-A Konica Minolta CL-70F CRI illuminance meter was used for this purpose.
+This is likely due to increased environmental noise and larger appearance changes between the reference and test runs.
+Sometimes changes in ambient illumination led to complete waypoint estimation failure despite a good subgoal choice.
+In this work we are interested in the performance of subgoal selection, not the goal-reaching policy.
+Therefore, in the experiments, we maintained the difference between test and reference run illuminances below a threshold of \SI{10000}{\lux}.

 \textbf{Evaluation criteria.} We follow the evaluation guidelines for image-goal navigation in \cite{anderson_evaluation_2018} and measure the navigation performance by the \emph{success rate} (SR).
 Success rate describes the ratio of successful and failed repetitions of a test route.